karlospn/how-to-push-a-container-image-into-acr-using-terraform/README.md

 > You can find this scenario source code in ``/src/using_docker_provider`` folder.

-This scenario utilizes the **Terraform Docker provider** to built the application image and push it to the Azure Container Registry (ACR) (The Terraform Docker provider uses the ACR admin user and password for logging into the ACR)
+This scenario utilizes the **Terraform Docker provider** to built the application image and push it to the Azure Container Registry (ACR).
+The Terraform Docker provider uses the ACR admin user and password to login into the ACR.

 This scenario also creates an Azure Web App that uses the image that has been pushed, allowing us to test it in a live environment.